 What Is Torsional Rigidity in Shaft Couplings?

-Windup, otherwise known as torsional rigidity, torsional deflection, or torsion stiffness, occurs when torque is applied and the rotation of one end of the shaft is greater than the other end.
+Windup, otherwise known as torsional deflection, occurs when torque is applied and the rotation of one end of the shaft is greater than the other end.
 This creates unequal torsional deflection that engineers have to consider as they set up feedback mechanisms.
 The varying load on the gears causes unequal wear.
 Torsional rigidity can also put stress on the coupling, leading to deformation, breakage, and a more frequent need for parts replacement.

 What Is Backlash in Shaft Couplings?